CreativeInquiry/ARKit-Educational-Templates/README.md

 4. I noticed that ARkit Remote broke on iOS 13.1.3, although it works on 13.1.2.
 If the remote tool is already working on the phone, if possible, I would avoid updating your phone for the duration of the project in case it breaks after you update.
 5. When the ArKit remote app is connected, it acts only as a camera. **To interface with your app and see any of the AR, look the Unity Editor on your computer!** Specifically, your "tap" interactions will be click actions on your editor screen, and any gameobjects in your scene will also only show up on the editor screen.
 6. Sometimes if I can't find the right device in the editor, I quit the Remote app on my phone and reopen it, repeating until it works.
+7. If, after working fine for a while, your app crashes when you open it, it should fix the problem to rebuild it.
 ___________________

 ## [Demo: Add Anchors Everywhere](./unity-arkit/Assets/UnityARKitPlugin/Examples/AddAnchorsEverywhere)